deanoandrejevic/HangTheLandlord/README.md

  3. I want feedback from the quiz itself, so i know weather i have a question right or wrong!

 ## Regular User
- 1. I want to be able to come back whenever I want and still have a good time and the game evovle.
+ 1. I want to be able to come back whenever I want and still have a good time and the game evolve.
 Maybe have new questions added now and then.

  # The scope